jacobeisenstein/gt-css-class/README.md

   [Towards a model of formal and informal address in English](http://www.aclweb.org/anthology/E/E12/E12-1064.pdf) by Faruqui and Pado, 2012.

 **Weeks 7 and 8: Topic models**
 + February 18.
 Reading: [Probabilistic topic models](http://www.cs.princeton.edu/~blei/papers/Blei2012.pdf) by David Blei, 2012.
+  Optional helpful [tutorial](http://www.scottbot.net/HIAL/?p=19113) on topic models from a Digital Humanities perspective.
 + February 20.
 Reading: [The Issue Adjusted Ideal Point Model](http://arxiv.org/abs/1209.6004) by Gerrish and Blei, 2012.
 + February 25.
 No class?
 Or a guest lecture.
 + February 27.
 Topics and networks.
 Reading: [Hierarchical relational models for document networks](Hierarchical relational models for document networks) by Chang and Blei, 2010.
 (Warning: mathy!
 It's okay if you can't follow all of section 3, but do make sure you read and understand the rest of the paper.)